mt-upc/ZeroSwot/README.md

 # ZeroSwot
-Zero-shot End-to-End Speech Translation with Subword Compression and Optimal Transport
+Pushing the Limits of Zero-shot End-to-End Speech Translation

 Code and Models will be available soon. 👀